kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 		- At this point, the instance has been created, so all the reads could happen at the exact same time, but **since my method is sychronized, no more than one thread can enter it at a given time , so no more than one thread can read instance at the same time**, and this is really a performance hit because the more cores/threads I have, the more time I am going to wait or lose since the reads cannot be made in parallel.
 		- **Since the read is synchronized, it cannot be made in parallel**
 - 2nd solution: double check locking singleton pattern
+	- if instance has been created, then I just return it, it is not in the synchronized block then all my reads will be made in parallel.
+	- if instance has not been created, I have ths synchronized blcok on a special key object which will be
 ```
 public class Singleton {
 	private static Singleton instance;